LudovicoPiccolo/BSC---buy-approve-and-sell/README.md

 ## approve.py
-  Approve a crypto currency before selling it
+  Approve a crypto currency before selling it. python script to approve token from pancakeswap

   run the command:
   ```